 Michelle Rolfsmeyer is the Program Coordinator of Children’s Corps at Fostering Change for Children.
 She is a graduate of Creighton University, committed to working with marginalized populations, and has held various positions in social services since moving to New York.
 Michelle is also a member/alum of the 2012 Children’s Corps class, where she worked directly with families in the child welfare system.
 Additionally, Michelle is an avid sports fan (of all things Nebraska) and wannabe athlete.
 She enjoys traveling around the city, and other locales, in search of food and adventure.

 Bryan Hill, LMSW, is the Chief Operating Officer at Fostering Change for Children.
-He is a child welfare professional with 18 years of human service experience.
+He is a child welfare professional with 19 years of human service experience.
 He is responsible for FCFC’s fundraising efforts as well as its operations.
 Additionally, he is a trainer/coach for the Children’s Corps and Child Welfare Training & Coaching programs and works very closely with the UpFront program.
-He also serves as an adoption social worker with Spence-Chapin Services and an adjunct lecturer with the Columbia School of Social Work.
-Bryan is a proud birth-father in an open adoption and a proud step-father.
+He also serves as an adoption social worker with Spence-Chapin Services, an Adjunct Lecturer with the Columbia School of Social Work, and an Adjunct Professor with the Silberman School of Social Work at Hunter College .
+Bryan is proud to be a birth father in an open adoption as well as a step-father.

 Barry Chaffkin, LCSW, is CEO and co-founder of Fostering Change For Children.
 He has worked in child welfare for over 25 years, directly supervising the reunification of over 900 children with their families as well as finalizing adoptions of over 900 children from the New York foster care system.
 Barry is a nationally recognized speaker and trainer that was name Adoption Activist of the Year in 2005 by the North American Council on Adoptable Children.
 Barry also serves as an adjunct lecturer at Columbia School of Social Work in New York City and has guest-lectured in family counseling at St. Joseph’s College in Patchogue, NY.
 Barry strongly believes that every child deserves a safe and permanent family, and has dedicated his life to finding new and creative ways to achieve this.
 Barry has two wonderful children of his own with whom he loves to spend time.